lovasko/ctf_article/part1.md

 type information during the compilation process and being able to read such data later during the debugger runtime - a task that CTF is a great fit for - so that there will be no need to alter the DDB source code in case of a structure change in the kernel code-base.
-We therefore implemented such

 ### Architecture-agnostic kernel virtual memory access
 FreeBSD features many popular tools that enable the user to study the behaviour